Haunted Kansas title

 12. Old Abilene Town and Lebold Mansion, Abilene

-The great cattle drives are long since over, but ghostly lonesome cowboys with jingling spurs still walk the streets of Old Abilene Town.
+The great cattle drives are done, but ghostly, lonesome cowboys with jingling spurs still walk the streets of Old Abilene Town.
 Male spirits argue near the old-time saloon.
 The Lebold Mansion looks like the Addams Family house, and legends say that at least one spirit haunts its Kansas halls.

 Roxie’s reliable report: Look for spooky events in Abilene.